wiji1/k8s-mediaserver-operator/README.md

 [Prowlarr](https://github.com/Prowlarr/Prowlarr "Prowlarr") - An indexer manager/proxy built on the popular \*arr .net/reactjs base stack to integrate with your various PVR apps.
 Prowlarr supports management of both Torrent Trackers and Usenet Indexers.

+[Seerr](https://github.com/seerr-team/seerr "Seerr") - A free and open source software application for managing requests for your media library.
+It integrates with Jellyfin, Plex, Emby, Sonarr, and Radarr to provide a seamless request management system.

 [Transmission](https://transmissionbt.com/ "Transmission") - A fast, easy and reliable torrent client.

 [Sabnzbd](https://sabnzbd.org/ "Sabnzbd") - A free and easy binary newsreader.